cjmatta/flink-observability-demo/README.md

-# Observability Demo with ShadowTraffic
+# Confluent Cloud Flink Observability Demo with ShadowTraffic

 A data generation setup for demonstrating Confluent Cloud Flink SQL capabilities with observability data: logs, metrics, and traces.